Frequently Asked Questions (FAQs)

 5. How can I run I-TASSER suite on Mac, Windows or 32-bit Linux?

-(Short answer) No, you cannot.
-All components of I-TASSER suite were developed
+All components of I-TASSER suite were developed on 64-bit Linux.
+All its

-system such as Windows.
-Also, as I-TASSER suite is memory intensive, there is
+32-bit Linux.
+As I-TASSER suite is memory intensive, there is no point trying

-no point trying to make I-TASSER run on 32-bit system where no more than 4Gb
+to make I-TASSER run on 32-bit system where no more than 4Gb of memory could

 6. Why my SAXSTER prediction did not return any result?